MailTape/MailTape-v1/_posts/2017-10-29-Cassie-Kinoshi.md

 track7_color: dreamy
 episode_URL: 'http://mailta.pe/284/cassie-kinoshi/'
 ---
 <p id="introduction">This morning's guest, [Cassie Kinoshi](http://www.cassiekinoshi.com/), is known primarily for her work with jazz septet [Nérija](http://www.nerijamusic.com/), Afrobeat band [Kokoroko](https://www.facebook.com/kokorokomusic/?fref=ts) and her own large ensemble, [SEED](https://www.facebook.com/seedensemble/?fref=ts).
-We are thrilled to present her Sunday morning jams for MailTape!</p>
+We are thrilled to present her Sunday morning jams in collaboration with MailTape!</p>
 <p>Her most recent ventures include a Sound and Music funded series of events with her ensemble SEED (Driftglass), as well as the position of sole composer for The Old Vic Theatre's professional development programme 2016–17.</p>
 <p>If you're in London or Dublin, Cassie will be performing with SEED during the London Jazz Festival at Ray's Jazz (in Foyles bookstore) on 17th November, and with Kokoroko at [The Complex in Dublin](https://www.eventbrite.ie/e/ban-bam-tickets-38809154225?aff=efbeventtix&utm_source=IMC+VIP%27s&utm_campaign=fb69110b9b-Nov+2017&utm_medium=email&utm_term=0_1914933321-fb69110b9b-347904745) on 25th November.</p>